VIKASSAMVEL/SkillNexus/README.md

 This project was developed during the WEB HACKATHON timeframe.
 All code is original and developed during the hackathon period.
 Pre-existing open-source libraries/frameworks are declared in the references section.

-For any doubts or questions, please refer to the Doubts Form provided by the organizers.

 ---

-**Note**: This README serves as both project documentation and submission material for the WEB HACKATHON.
-Ensure all links and placeholders are updated with actual content before final submission.